Ira4a/MiniBI-Tutor/README.md

 <h2>Installation</h2>

     - Open index.html in your browser to start using the tutor.
+    - Access your live site at https://ira4a.github.io/MiniBI-Tutor/

-//For future backend integration, installation instructions will be updated.//
+//For future backend integration, installation instructions will be updated//